HimanshuBajpai869/himanshubajpai.github.io/index.md

 - [DataCamp Deep Learning with Python](https://www.datacamp.com/statement-of-accomplishment/track/0ff172970091cacc2ee5ca0dda0b512e48864854)
 - [Udacity Data Scientist Nano Degree](https://github.com/HimanshuBajpai869/Udacity-DataScientist)
 - [Udacity Natural Language Processing Nano Degree](https://confirm.udacity.com/E99KPKF)
 ---

+## Accolades
+#### Won the Coronavirus Analysis challenge in the first ever UNICC- Data for Good Hackathon as a team.
+#### Pinnacle Award – ENG Achiever – December2020
+##### For being outstanding performer in the unit for the cycle September-2019 to October-2020.
+#### Best Skilling Performance – July -2020
+##### For being continuous learner with primary focus on Data Science.
+#### Glory Awards - Kudos Award – February -2020
+##### For outstanding support and winning client appreciation for the work done in the project in FY2020-Quarter 3.
+#### Insta Award – November – 2019
+##### For coming up with the idea of implementing CI/CD pipeline to save production outages for the client.
+#### Insta Award – September – 2019
+##### One of the top performers in the Microsoft Account and skilling in Data Science and for being mentor to new members.#### Received Certificate of Excellence for scoring more than 80 percent in the academic year 2012-13 and 2013-14.
+#### Presented a paper on Characterization of Nickel Free Stainless Steel during National Student Conference on Advances in Electrical & Information Communication Technology (AEICT-2014).
+#### Qualified to second round in International Mathematics Olympiad in 2010 and received Gold Medal for being School Topper.

+---